adieyal/sd-dynamic-prompts/README.md

 ### Wildcard files
 Wildcard files are not provided by this script as lists exists in other repositories.
 A good place to start looking is [here](https://github.com/jtkelm2/stable-diffusion-webui-1/tree/master/scripts/wildcards)
+Empty lines and lines starting with `#` are ignored.
+This can be used to add comments or disable sections of the file.

 ### Nesting
 You can nest combinations inside wildcards.
 This means that you can create more advanced templates.
 For example: